taurus-org/taurus/doc/source/tep/TEP13.md

 - facilitate the maintainability of the code (removing multiple different implementations and APIs)
 - Increase Taurus modularity (since many subpackages that are currently monolithic could be reimplemented as a collection of optional extensions to be loaded on-demand).
-- Sardana would also benefit from an ?official? extension API in Taurus (first, by formally registering itself as a taurus extension and second, by using the same API internally for its own plugins.
+- Sardana would also benefit from an "official" extension API in Taurus (first, by formally registering itself as a taurus extension and second, by using the same API internally for its own plugins.

 Goals and constraints